-B.1.1 Production Tsi148 PLL Filtering
+B.1 Tsi148 PLL Filtering

-- 1. The PLL\VDD and PLL\VSS signals will be rerouted in the package to reduce crosstalk. - 2.
-The PLL\TUNE0, PLL\TUNE1, PLL\TUNE2 and PLL\TUNE3 signals should be grounded on the board.
+4. The PLL\TUNE0, PLL\TUNE1, PLL\TUNE2 and PLL\TUNE3 signals should be grounded on the board.
 These signals are adjacent to the PLL power and ground signals.
-Grounding the tune signals helps shield the PLL power and ground signals. - The PLL tune bits 0, 1, 2 and 3 should have pull up and pull down resistors very close to the package ball.
-The pull up should not be populated and the pull down should be populated with a zero ohm resistor. - 3.
-An improved PLL filter should be used as shown in Figure 48.
+Grounding the tune signals helps shield the PLL power and ground signals.

+The PLL tune bits 0, 1, 2 and 3 should have pull up and pull down resistors very close to the package ball.
+The pull up should not be populated and the pull down should be populated with a zero ohm resistor.

+5. The PLL filter shown in Figure 48 should be used.